A Most Satisfying Ride

 • MARCH was better.
 My mileage was 723 miles.
 But even then, at 1700 miles in three months I was on pace for 6,800 miles.
 Doubt was beginning to creep in.

 • APRIL brought warmer weather and a trip to Florida.
 I drove and met the family at Club Med in Port St. Lucie.
-I got in 30-mile rides each day including one 50-mile day.
+I got in 30-mile rides each day including one 50-mile ride.

 Pier Titusville Fla.